Slvr-one/TheGarrison/README.md

 * This is my portfolio git repository where you can browse through a custom app i build from scratch in golang, while self learning the inner working of this amaizing coding experience of a language.

-* This is a simple app that allows you to create a new horse / investment(gamble on a horse) and save it to a database.

 ## Table of Contents

 * [About the Project](#about-the-project)